1. MATERIAL ACCOUNTING POLICIES

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on disposal or retirement of an item of property, plant and equipment is determined as the difference between sales proceeds and the carrying amount of the asset and is recognised in profit or loss.
 Fully depreciated assets still in use are retained in financial statements at residual value.

-e) INTANGIBLE ASSETS
+e.
+INTANGIBLE ASSETS

-f) INVESTMENT IN SUBSIDIARIES
+f.
+INVESTMENT IN SUBSIDIARIES AND ASSOCIATES

-Investments in subsidiaries are carried at cost less accumulated impairment losses, if any.
+Investments in subsidiaries and associates are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.
 Any disposal of investments in subsidiaries, the difference between net disposal proceeds and the carrying amounts are recognized in the Statement of Profit and Loss.

-g) INVENTORIES
+g.
+INVENTORIES

 Inventories are valued at the lower of cost and net realizable value.
 Cost includes cost of purchase and other cost incurred in bringing the inventories to their present location and condition.
 Cost is determined on First in First out (FIFO) basis.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.

-h) CASH AND CASH EQUIVALENTS
+h.
+CASH AND CASH EQUIVALENTS

 The Company considers all highly liquid investments, which are readily convertible into known amounts of cash that are subject to an insignificant risk of change in value, to be cash equivalents.
 Cash and cash equivalents consist of balances with banks, Cash in hand and short-term deposits with an original maturity of three months or less that are readily convertible to known amounts of cash, which are unrestricted for withdrawal and usage.

-i) FINANCIAL INSTRUMENTS
+i.
+FINANCIAL INSTRUMENTS

 Financial assets and liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets and liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value measured on initial recognition of financial asset or financial liability.